 There are many Land Rover Defender 90 engine options thanks to consistent improvements over its long production life.
 The Defender 90 is available in both petrol and the ever-popular turbodiesel versions.
 After 1990, the 2.5L 200Tdi revolutionized the Defender line with its increased efficiency and reliability.
 This is the first engine to let the Defender cruise along at high speeds while towing heavy loads on hills and remain economical.

-Land Rover Defender 90 with V8 power were typically sold in countries with cheaper fuel costs or where maximum power output was required.
+Land Rover Defender 90 specs with V8 power were typically sold in countries with cheaper fuel costs or where maximum power output was required.
 In 1994, the 2.5L 300Tdi, offered a new, better diesel engine design.
 Between 1997 and 2001, Land Rover South Africa built 652 Defender 90’s with a powerful 2.8i BMW M52 petrol engine, great for traveling difficult terrain like sand dunes.
 The BMW engine produced the fastest production Defender ever made.
 In 1998, the Td5 engine, capable of meeting new emissions standards in Europe, was released.

 Defender 90 Transmission

 The Land Rover Defender 90 transmission options are mostly limited to either a four, five or six-speed standard manual transmission with the LT230 transfer case.
 The high strength “Santana” five-speed is noteworthy for its consistent performance.
 In 1998, the SV90, a special edition sported the rare automatic transmission.